Yahya-rabii/duolingo-demo/README.md

-# Duolingua Clone - Android App
+# Duolingo Clone - Android App

 ## A Duolingua clone Android application that allows users to learn Arabic, French, English and Spanish languages.
 The app provides an easy-to-use interface, authentic pronunciation, and interactive activities to keep users engaged in the learning process.